 - Navigating the unique pressures of being a high-achieving Asian American in leadership, including imposter syndrome, code-switching, and the bamboo ceiling

-As a Chinese American psychologist and executive coach, I understand both the internal patterns that drive high-achievers and the cultural context that shapes how Asian American professionals navigate leadership.
-The pressure to be the "perfect" representative.
-The difficulty advocating for yourself.
-The weight of family expectations intersecting with career ambitions.
+As a Chinese American psychologist and executive coach in Manhattan, I understand both the internal patterns that drive high-achievers and the cultural context that shapes how Asian American professionals navigate leadership: the pressure to over-prepare, the difficulty self-advocating, the weight of family expectations intersecting with career ambitions.
+Most executive coaches focus on tactics.
+I go deeper, helping you understand why you operate the way you do.